JustinGOSSES/DeepSpeech/DeepSpeechInstallationForMacOSX10.11_20171201.md

 This instructions are for the python bindings only, not native and not node.js.
 Also, this is focused on cpu not gpu code.
 Please refer to the <a href="https://github.com/mozilla/DeepSpeech">original</a> readme for more detailed directions.

-Below are steps I took to install <a href="https://github.com/mozilla/DeepSpeech">Mozilla's Deepspeech</a> on a MacBookPro running v10.11.
-Specifically, run the python bindings in order to do basic interence, or speech-to-text prediction, using Mozilla's pre-trained language model.
-There are other aspects of installation, for example node.js bindings, native bindings, libraries for training tasks, etc. that aren't addressed here.

 A debugging discussion occured on the Discourse discussion board informed these steps <a href="https://discourse.mozilla.org/t/pip-install-deepspeech-doesnt-find-deepspeech/22788/11">here</a>. https://discourse.mozilla.org/t/pip-install-deepspeech-doesnt-find-deepspeech/22788

 ## DeepSpeech Installation Steps